kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 ### Kili format, one file for the whole project
-This code snippet exports the assets payloads and the associated labels, with one json file per asset, into the `/tmp/export.zip` folder.
+This code snippet exports the assets payloads and the associated labels in one file for the whole project, into the `/tmp/export.zip` folder.
 ```python
 from kili.client import Kili
 kili = Kili()